tum-esm/em27-retrieval-pipeline/README.md

 ## Comments on Architectural Decisions

-The pylot would allow us to **process multiple days for one sensor in parallel**.
+The Pylot would allow us to **process multiple days for one sensor in parallel**.
 However, there are multiple drawbacks to this:

--   If one day fails, the pylot will not finish any of the days
+-   If one day fails, the Pylot will not finish any of the days
 -   There is one merged output file and output folder, which makes naming conventions rather very confusing (without a lot of conversions)
--   The queue-building is unnecessarily complicated because the pylot can only handle days with the same sensor at the same location
+-   The queue-building is unnecessarily complicated because the Pylot can only handle days with the same sensor at the same location

 <br/>